frc-862/lightning-vision/README.md

 #### Automated Builds on GitHub Actions

-GitHub Actions is configured to build and push the image when released to the [`build`](https://github.com/frc-862/tfod-wkspc/tree/build) branch.
+GitHub Actions is configured to build the images on all PRs and release the images on all pushes to `master`.

 ### Other Known Issues